wakeuplabs-io/superchain-accounts/packages/docs/research.md

 - SuperChain Points may be issued as non-transferable ERC-20 tokens, enhancing the amount of on-chain transactions and enabling their tracking on the blockchain.
 - Claimable Badges will be non-transferable ERC-721, enhancing the amount of on-chain transactions and enabling their tracking on the blockchain.
-- SuperChain Accounts might be dynamic ERC-721 NFTs, symbolizing the user's achievements and level.
+- SuperChain Accounts may be associated with dynamic ERC-721 NFTs, symbolizing the user's achievements and levels.

-# Use cases
+## Use cases

 - **Create a Smart Account:** Simplified process for new users to generate and activate a blockchain account with minimal technical knowledge.
 - **Recover a Smart Account:** Secure and user-friendly recovery options for lost or inaccessible accounts.